Qballjos/Homey-Servarr/INSTALLATION.md

 4. Choose one of the available widgets:
    - **Release Agenda Today** - Shows planned releases for today
    - **Downloads & Action Panel** - Shows queue status with pause/resume buttons
+   - **System Health Status** - [NEW] Unified overview of app connectivity and health
+   - **Release Calendar** - Calendar view of upcoming/past releases

 ## Step 5: Use Flow Cards

 ### IF...
 Triggers

+#### Release Grabbed
+- [NEW] Triggered when a new release is sent to the download client
+- Provides media title and app name as tags

+#### Indexer Issue
+- [NEW] Triggered when Prowlarr detects an indexer is down or has errors
+- Provides indexer name and error message

 #### Download Finished
 - Triggered when a download successfully completes